Pappulab/FIREBALL/README.md

 	plt.legend(frameon=False)

 ## Architecture and development
-General structure of the code is as follows:
+The general structure of the FIREBALL package is as follows:

 All source code can be found in

 	fireball/

-All theoretical functions, such as Flory-Huggins free energy formulations can be found in
+All theoretical functions, such as Flory-Huggins free energy formulations, can be found in

 	fireball/theory